omerFarukKazar/ShoppingApp/README.md

 #### Storing Favorites and Cart items
 * I thought about using CoreData to store them but in case of changing to another platform or device user would lost that data.
-* I preffered Singleton and Static methods for cart and favorites list and kept them up to date with FireStore.
+* I preferred Singleton and Static methods for cart and favorites list and kept them up to date with FireStore.
 ```bash
 final class ProductsManager {
     static let products = ProductsManager()